OpenDataServices/cove/README.rst

  * Excel to JSON (it uses the `flatten-tool <(https://github.com/OpenDataServices/flatten-tool>`_ for conversion)

 If a JSON schema is supplied, CoVE can use either field names, or user-friendly column titles.

-Exploration views need to be developed, customised to the type of data being converted.

 Release Cycle
 =============